THE STANDARD

 Data as Dialogue.

-Testing is not a judgment; it is a map.
-It tells us where you are, what needs priority, and how to allocate resources.
+We reject the "Surveillance State" model of testing.
+Testing is not a judgment of your worth; it is a map.
+It tells us where you are, what needs priority, and how to effectively allocate biological resources.

-Output Metrics (Performance)
+I. Output Metrics (Performance)

 Fitness tests that reflect operational capability.